-4.15.2 GENERAL CONDITIONS
+4.15.2 General conditions

-4.15.2.1 All eligible staff members may apply to their supervisor in writing to participate in a flexible work arrangement.
-Participation is voluntary and at the request of the staff member.

-- 4.15.2.2 Flexible work arrangements will only be available where operational requirements allow.
-A voluntary flexible work arrangement must be documented and include a review period at least every 12 months. - 4.15.2.3 The staff member or the University may initiate termination of a flexible work arrangement in writing in accordance with clause 4.15.9. - 4.15.2.4 Staff members are encouraged to seek financial advice before entering into any voluntary flexible working arrangement.
+- 4.15.2.1 All eligible staff members may apply to their supervisor in writing to participate in a flexible work arrangement.
+Participation is voluntary and at the request of the staff member. - 4.15.2.2 Flexible work arrangements will only be available where operational requirements allow.
+A flexible work arrangement must be documented and include a review period at least every 12 months. - 4.15.2.3 The staff member or the University may initiate termination of a flexible work arrangement in writing in accordance with clause 4.15.9. - 4.15.2.4 Staff members are encouraged to seek financial advice before entering into any flexible work arrangement.